-Kindergarten: The focus in Kindergarten is in the Justice domain.
+Kindergarten: The focus in Kindergarten is in the Justice Domain.
 A learning target for the week might be to know about other people and how our lives and experiences are the same and different.
-Books are great resources to spur conversations, we have read Bodies are Cool, Don’t Touch My Hair!, We are Water Protectors, among many others.
+Books are great resources to spur conversations, we have read Bodies are Cool, Don’t Touch My Hair!, and We Are Water Protectors, among many others.

-1st Grade: The focus in First Grade is in the Identity Domain.
+First Grade: The focus in First Grade is in the Identity Domain.
 A learning target for the week might be that groups of people believe different things and live their daily lives in different ways.
-A few books that have been read are Except When They Don’t or Julián is a Mermaid.
+A few books that have been read are Except When They Don’t and Julián is a Mermaid.

-9th Grade: Courageous Conversation training (with ongoing practice in the 9th Grade Habits of Mind class)
+9th Grade: Courageous Conversation training (with ongoing practice in the Freshman Seminar class)

 10th & 11th Grade English: Examples of books that make up the SAS canon include, but are not limited to, Things Fall Apart by Chinua Achebe, The Bluest Eye by Toni Morrison, God of Small Things by Arundhati Roy, One Hundred Years of Solitude by Gabriel García Márquez, and Klara and the Sun by Kazuo Ishiguro.